moduspwnens/unique-word-generator-api/README.md

 **No pruning process implemented for "used words" table.**
 The cost is minimal, as each word reservation's size will be 12 bytes plus the length of the word in UTF-8 encoded bytes.
 DynamoDB's perpetual free tier covers the first 25GB.
 Still, it's not good design for it to increase forever as it is utilized.

+**CloudWatch log groups are created by Lambda functions and not pruned.**
+I need to create them in the CloudFormation template instead to ensure they get deleted when the stack is deleted.
+It's not a huge deal, but there is an account-wide limit on the number of CloudWatch Log Groups.

 ## FAQ

 **Will I ever get the same word more than once?**